 The point is, charts are like the very large, the universe, and the very small, the atomic level, where there are (apparently) as many details in each.

-Each chart that we use is made up from these fellas.
+Each chart that we use is made up of these fellas.
 The candlestick.

 Different bar colours show a rising or a falling bar.
 We’ve gone for the colours above as it seems less straining on the eye.

-The one-minute chart is where most traders are foolishly drawn.
-In comparison the 5-minute chart seems positively pedestrian.
+The one-minute chart draws many foolish traders.
+In comparison, the 5-minute chart seems positively pedestrian.
 Except that the 5-minute candlestick above often closes with a very different form in the final seconds of its life.
 Not easy.

-On the other hand, higher time frame charts are not as concerned by the regular pitches in the market due to short-term news and give us time to consider: the all important context (all the bars to the left), possible set-ups and – what the shape of the closing bar is telling us – the price action.
+Higher time frame charts are not as concerned by the regular pitches in the market due to short-term news.
+More time is available to consider the all-important context (all the bars to the left), possible set-ups and – what the shape of the closing bar is telling us – the price action.